 - All yellowfin sole caught must be retained for processing.

-- Catch is monitored through recordkeeping, reporting requirements, and observer monitoring.
+- Catch is monitored through record keeping, reporting requirements, and observer coverage.